OpenNebula/docs/source/administration/hosts_and_clusters/cluster_guide.rst

 Hosts can be created directly in a Cluster, using the ``–cluster`` option of ``onehost create``, or be added at any moment using the command ``onecluster addhost``.
 Hosts can be in only one Cluster at a time.

 To delete a Host from a Cluster, the command ``onecluster delhost`` must be used.
-When a Host is removed from a Cluster, it is seen as part of the Cluster 'none', more about this below.
+A Host needs to belong to a Cluster, so it will be moved to the ``default`` cluster.

 In the following example, we will add Host 0 to the Cluster we created before.
 You will notice that the ``onecluster show`` command will list the Host ID 0 as part of the Cluster.